adrigski/ITMD361-HTMLProject1/README.md

-# ITMD361 HTMLProject 1
+# ITMD361 CSSProject 2
-This is my website for my ITMD 361 Project 1.
-The website contains 3 webpages and a images folder.
+Website created as a Project for my ITMD 361 class.

+# CSS Phase
+This branch is for Project 2 which will involve using css for our website.